goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** When an unknown error occurs (a developer error, see best practice 2.3) - there is uncertainty about the application healthiness.
 Common practice suggests restarting the process carefully using a process management tool like [Forever](https://www.npmjs.com/package/forever) or [PM2](http://pm2.keymetrics.io/)

-**Otherwise:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g. an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily
+**Anders:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g. an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily

 🔗 [**Read More: shutting the process**](/sections/errorhandling/shuttingtheprocess.md)